 Pigment-Based Colored Pencils

 Pigment-based colored pencils are the newest type of colored pencil on the market.
 They offer brighter, more vibrant colors than traditional wax-based colored pencils.
-However, they can be more difficult to blend and layer colors than other types of colored pencils.
+However, they can be more difficult to blend and layer colors than other colored pencils.

 Color Theory & Application Techniques {for beginners}